romanpauk/dingo/docs/architecture/extending-dingo.md

 In practice this means the wrapper must be rebindable in a way that preserves correct ownership and deletion semantics for interface use.

-## A Useful Mental Model

-When adding a new wrapper, answer these questions in order:

-1. What is the wrapper's leaf type?
-2. Can the wrapper be rebound to another leaf type?
-3. Is it pointer-like, borrowable, or reference-resolvable?
-4. Which request shapes should each storage scope expose?
-5. Does any wrapper-to-wrapper conversion need a custom implementation?

-If those five answers are clear, the implementation is usually straightforward.

 ## Good Source Companions